Lecrae: Early life

 Lecrae was raised by his single mother in a poor neighborhood in southern Houston.
 Shortly after his birth, he moved to Denver, away from his father, then to San Diego.
 At the age of 6, he was sexually abused by his babysitter.
 As a teenager, his role models were the rapper Tupac Shakur and his uncle, a member of a street gang.

 At age 16, he began using drugs, trying almost every substance except crack and heroin.
 He started stealing in high school and dealing drugs, using his grandmother's Bible as a lucky charm.
 He was arrested for possession of drugs, but the policeman who arrested him discovered his Bible and made him promise that, if he let Lecrae go, he would live according to biblical principles from now on.
 Subsequently, he began rehab.
 He dropped drugs but replaced them with alcohol and partying.

 Lecrae received a scholarship to study theater at the University of North Texas, and graduated with a Bachelor of Applied Arts and Sciences in 2002.
 He also briefly attended Middle Tennessee State University.

-At 19, he went to a Bible study after being invited by a girl from college.
+At age 19, he went to a Bible study after being invited by a girl from college.
 He was amazed to see people like himself there, who liked the same books and music, but who were loving.
 He decided to live for God, but continued to make bad choices.
 Following a friend's invitation, he attended a Christian conference in Atlanta and was impressed by the performance of a Christian rap group, The Cross Movement.
 He was also touched by a clear presentation of the gospel by Pastor James White (of Christ Our King Community Church).
 He then asked forgiveness for his sins and claimed to have experienced a new birth.

 Subsequently, he was in a car accident but came out unscathed.
 In 2003, in a Bible study meeting at Denton Bible Church in Denton, Texas, he met Ben Washer, with whom he would volunteer and sing in a juvenile correctional facility.
 Young people's positive response to Christian rap encouraged them to start a label.